Robin Wood (critic): Scholarship and analysis

 Changes in Wood's critical thinking divide his career into two parts.
 Wood's early books are still prized by film students for their close readings in the auteur theory tradition and their elegant prose style.
-Wood brought psychological insight into the motivations of characters in movies such as Psycho and Marnie, and Wood was admired for his tendency to champion under-recognized directors and films.
+Wood brought psychological insight into the motivations of characters in movies such as Psycho and Marnie, and Wood was admired for his tendency to champion under-recognised directors and films.

 After his coming out as a gay man, Wood's writings became more – though not exclusively – political, primarily from a stance associated with Marxist and Freudian thinking, and with gay rights.
 The turning point in Wood's views can arguably be pinpointed in his essay "Responsibilities of a Gay Film Critic", originally a speech at London's National Film Theatre and later published in the January 1978 issue of Film Comment.
 It was subsequently included in the revised edition of his book Personal Views.

 Legacy

 Some of Wood's students have also become notable film scholars, including Andrew Britton and Tony Williams.
 His former student Bruce LaBruce is now an underground film director.
 Former student Daniel Nearing is director of the experimental Chicago Heights and Hogtown.
-Shortly before his passing, Wood made a list of his favorite films.
+Shortly before his passing, Wood made a list of his favourite films.
 The titles were unranked, except his number one.
 They were "Either I Can't Sleep or I Don't Want to Sleep Alone, Sansho the Bailiff, Tokyo Story, either Ruggles of Red Gap or Make Way for Tomorrow, Code Inconnu, The Reckless Moment or Letter From an Unknown Woman, Angel Face, The Seven Samurai and either Le Crime de Monsieur Lange or La regle de jeu."
 Number one was Howard Hawks's Rio Bravo.